Docker Cheatsheet

 - Remove unused resources:

-- Remove unused volumes:
+docker system prune - Remove unused volumes:

-- Remove unused networks:
+docker volume prune - Remove unused networks:

-- Remove unused containers:
+docker network prune - Remove unused containers:

-- Remove unused images:
+docker container prune - Remove unused images:

 docker image prune